HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 # Impact on existing code

-There will only be an impact on existing code if untyped metadata are decided to generate errors.
+There will only be an impact on existing code if untyped metadata generate errors.

-Otherwise, the API additions should not cause any breaking changes and there should be no impact on existing code.
+Otherwise, the API additions do not cause any breaking changes, and there should be no impact on existing code.

 &nbsp;
 &nbsp;

 # Drawbacks

-There might be of a performance penalty since all metadata must be type checked.
+There might be of a performance penalty since all metadata have to look up if they're typed?

 &nbsp;
 &nbsp;